The most important food trends of 2025 at a glance

 preparation

-To make the dressing, mix mustard, vinegar and lemon juice in a small bowl and drizzle in the oil.
+For the dressing, mix mustard, vinegar and lemon juice in a small bowl and drizzle in the oil.